romene/Naturaily-netlify/_posts/2017-06-22-welcome-to-jekyll.markdown

 categories: jekyll update
 author: Jacek Kowalski
 tags:
+- SASS
+- Social media
-- Mobile
+- Spree Commerce
-- Ruby on Rails
+- Startup
 image: /assets/images/OneTop_Black_Lifestyle_02.0.png
 text-preview: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 ---